pandurangpatil/llm-chat/backend-design.md

 ```

 **Behavior:**
-1. Returns any existing tokens stored in DB for the `messageId`
+1. Returns any existing tokens stored in DB for the `messageId` immediately
-2. If message is not complete (no end-of-message marker), watches DB for updates
+2. If message is not complete (status != 'complete'), registers DB watcher for updates
-3. Streams new tokens as they are added to the message document
+3. Streams new tokens as they are added to the message document array
-4. Closes connection when end-of-message marker is found
-5. Includes timeout after 30 seconds if no updates received
+4. **Deregisters DB watcher** when:
+   - Message status becomes 'complete' (all tokens received)
+   - Client closes SSE connection
+   - 30-second timeout occurs
+   - Error occurs during streaming
+5. Closes SSE connection after watcher deregistration

 **DB Watcher Configuration:**
 - **Timeout Duration**: 30 seconds for message generation
 - **Polling Interval**: Real-time with Firebase listeners (or 100ms polling for other DBs)
 - **Max Active Watchers**: 100 per instance (to prevent resource exhaustion)
-- **Cleanup Strategy**: Automatic cleanup on timeout, completion, or client disconnect
+- **Cleanup Strategy**: Explicit deregistration on completion, disconnect, timeout, or error
+- **Resource Management**: Automatic cleanup prevents memory leaks and zombie watchers

 #### Error Responses
 - `404 NOT_FOUND`: Message ID not found